Leased Car Insurance Requirements: What Coverage You Need & Costs

 • Multiple small damages can accumulate quickly

 Many leasing companies offer pre-return inspections 30 to 60 days before your lease ends.
 Take advantage of this service to identify chargeable damage early, giving you time to make repair decisions or file insurance claims before any surprise charges arise at return.
-Document the vehicle's condition with photos at every step.
+Document the vehicle's condition with photos and videos at every step.
+If you decide to buy out your lease, review our guide on insuring a financed vs. owned car to understand what changes after the vehicle becomes yours.

 Smart Savings Made Simple!